-The System.exit() method terminates the JVM, preserving no Java state.
+The System.exit() method terminates JVM, preserving no Java state.
 It does not cause the database session to terminate or the client to disconnect.
 However, the database session may, and often does, terminate itself immediately afterward.
-OracleRuntime.exitSession() also terminates the JVM, preserving no Java state.
+OracleRuntime.exitSession() also terminates JVM, preserving no Java state.
 However, it also terminates the database session and disconnects the client.

 The behavior of OracleRuntime.exitCall() varies depending on OracleRuntime.threadTerminationPolicy().This method returns a boolean value.
-If it is true, then any active thread should be terminated, rather than left quiescent, at the end of a database call.
-In a shared server process, threadTerminationPolicy() is always true.
-In a shadow (dedicated) process, the default value is false.
-You can change the value by calling OracleRuntime.setThreadTerminationPolicy().
+If this value is true, then any active thread should be terminated, rather than left quiescent, at the end of a database call.

+- In a shared server process, threadTerminationPolicy() is always true. - In a shadow (dedicated) process, the default value is false.
+You can change the value by calling OracleRuntime.setThreadTerminationPolicy(). - If you set the value to false, that is the default value, all threads are left quiescent but receive a ThreadDeath exception for graceful termination. - If the value is true, all threads are terminated abruptly.

 In addition, there is another method, OracleRuntime.callExitPolicy().
-This method determines when a call is exited if none of the OracleRuntime.exitSession(),OracleRuntime.exitCall(),or System.exit() methods are ever called.
+This method determines when a call is exited if none of the OracleRuntime.exitSession(),OracleRuntime.exitCall(),or System.exit() methods were ever called.
 The call exit policy can be set to one of the following, using OracleRuntime.setCallExitPolicy():

-- OracleRuntime.EXIT\CALL\WHEN\MAIN\THREAD\TERMINATES If set to this value, then as soon as the main thread returns or an uncaught exception occurs on the main thread, all remaining threads, both daemon and non-daemon, are either killed or left quiescent until the next call depending on the value of threadTerminationPolicy(). - OracleRuntime.EXIT\CALL\WHEN\ALL\NON\DAEMON\THREADS\TERMINATE This is the default value.
-If this value is set and if none of the various exit methods are called, then the call ends when only daemon threads are left running.
-At this point, either the daemon threads are killed, if threadTerminationPolicy() is true, or they are left quiescent until the next call, which is the case by default for shadow processes.
+- OracleRuntime.EXIT CALL WHEN MAIN THREAD TERMINATES If set to this value, then as soon as the main thread returns or an uncaught exception occurs on the main thread, all remaining threads, both daemon and non-daemon are: - Killed, if threadTerminationPolicy() is true, always in shared server - Left quiescent, if threadTerminationPolicy() is false. - OracleRuntime.EXIT_CALL_WHEN_ALL_NON_DAEMON_THREADS_TERMINATE

+This is the default value.
+If this value is set, then the call ends when only daemon threads are left running.
+At this point:

+- If the threadTerminationPolicy() is true, always in shared server mode, then the daemon threads are killed. - If the threadTerminationPolicy() is false, then the daemon threads are left quiescent until the next call.
+This is the default setting for shadow (dedicated) server mode. - OracleRuntime.EXIT_CALL_WHEN_ALL_THREADS_TERMINATE

-OracleRuntime.EXIT CALL WHEN ALL THREADS TERMINATE If set to this value, then the call does not end until all threads have returned or ended due to an uncaught exception.
+If set to this value, then the call ends only when all threads have either returned or ended due to an uncaught exception.
 At this point, the call ends regardless of the value of threadTerminationPolicy().

-In Oracle9i Database, the IVM behaves as if the callExitPolicy() were OracleRuntime.EXIT\CALL\WHEN\ALL\NON\DAEMON\THREADS\TERMINATE and the threadTerminationPolicy() were true for both shared and dedicated server processes.
+Note: In Oracle database 9.x and earlier database releases, JVM behaves as if the callExitPolicy() were OracleRuntime.EXIT CALL WHEN ALL NON DAEMON THREADS TERMINATE and the threadTerminationPolicy() were true for both shared and dedicated server processes.
 This means kill the daemon threads at this point.
 Also, if exitCall() were executed, then all threads are killed before the call is ended, in both shared and dedicated server processes.